 LOCATION AND DESCRIPTION

-Woodbury lies in east-central Ohio approximately five miles west of Coshocton.
-Access to the area may be gained from a number of state routes including 16, 36, 60 and 541.
+Woodbury Wildlife Area lies in east-central Ohio, approximately five miles west of Coshocton.
+Access to the area may be gained from a number of state routes, including 16, 36, 60 and 541.
 State Route 541, which runs east-west through the center of the area, provides good access to a series of county and township roads.

 The land comprising Woodbury has undergone many conversions.
 From early agriculture and timbering to recent strip-mining, the area contains a diverse mixture of habitat types from expanses of grasses and legumes to relatively undisturbed woodlands.
 Approximately 35 percent of the area is in openland, 8 percent in brushland, and 57 percent in woodland.
 There are over 150 small water impoundments on the area, most of which were developed during strip-mining activities.
 This number includes 42 wetlands and 116 ponds.

 Beginning with an initial purchase of 779 acres in 1934, Woodbury remained a wildlife area of less than 2,000 acres for 55 years.
 The original tract was the site of a small mining town and a coal mine that was integral to the making of soap for the Woodbury Soap Company.
 The area was managed as a game refuge until 1948 when it was opened to public hunting.

 In 1987, an agreement for wildlife management and public hunting and fishing was reached with Peabody Coal Company and the Hurst Trust, owners of land adjacent to Woodbury.
 Further negotiations led to the Division of Wildlife’s purchase of this land in 1991 and 1992.